 "Good morning gentlemen, how may I help you?"
 Mr Braun asked.

-"I believe that there may be an attempt on your vault shortly," Holmes said.
+"I believe that there may be an attempt to penetrate your vault shortly," Holmes said.

 "Really, what gives you that idea?"
 Mr Braun asked.

 "There is an adjacent building which is very close to your strong room.
-Most of the residents are usually absent on working days except one; this individual has recently gained employment for that day," Holmes advised, "Adding the proximity of your business and the fact that you have a considerable value stored in your safe."
+Most of the residents are usually absent on working days except one; this individual has recently gained employment for that day," Holmes advised, "Adding the proximity of your business and the fact that you have an item of considerable value stored in your safe."

 "As far as I know, the only knowledge of these circumstances is restricted to those directly involved with the movement, the insurance company and senior police.
 The fact about the consignment I have no worries it was passed on to you," Mr Braun said, "If there has been a leak it must have happened weeks ago before now.
 Mining is not my forte but since I noticed the advertisement myself a few weeks ago and the floor is not breached as yet."

 "Would it be possible to evacuate the goods?"
 Schultz asked.

-"I am afraid not, this is the most secure safe available, and the consignment is due to be loaded on a ship in two weeks time," Braun advised, "Can you raid the suspect house?"
+"I am afraid not.
+This facility is the most secure safe available; the consignment is due to be loaded on a ship in two weeks," Braun advised, "Can you raid the suspect house?"

 "Unfortunately, we are operating on a mere suspicion which would not show probable cause," Schultz advised, "Once we confirm the excavation, we can then set the warrants in motion."

 "I can provide a few watchmen within the vault as my mobiles are independent of most comfort needs," Holmes offered, "I can be in contact 24 hours a day and alert the police if a breakthrough is imminent."

 "I would be most appreciative of that help," Braun accepted, "When would you be able to do so?"

 "Within minutes, " Holmes said, "I can have several customers arrive and leave.
 Each would leave a small part to provide the necessary sentinel."